Palm Springs Weekend Getaway

 At twenty-five dollars a person and five dollars for parking, the tramway is definitely worth it.
+It fits up to eighty people inside.
+Thankfully, there weren’t eighty people inside.
 I’m not going to lie and tell you I didn’t imagine the cable wires snapping in half as we plummet to the mountain floor and die, but that’s just my overactive, warped imagination.
-Besides, I know I wasn’t the only one having these thoughts as the tram, which fits up to eighty people inside, slowly spins offering three hundred sixty degree views of the desert valley and mountainside.
+Besides, I know I wasn’t the only one having these thoughts as the tram slowly spun offering three hundred sixty degree views of the desert valley and mountainside.

-Once up top, there are hiking trails, vistas with beautiful, sweeping views of the San Jacinto Mountains and desert valley, as well as gift shops and a restaurant.
+At top, there are hiking trails, vistas with sweeping views of the San Jacinto Mountains and desert valley.
+There are also gift shops and a restaurant.
 Lest I forget The Lookout Lounge, a bar where one can sip on an ice cold brew and grab a quick bite to eat.
-The crowds were thankfully bearable, at least for a very hot Spring Saturday afternoon, which made my doing yoga semi-buzzed at over eight thousand feet in elevation a little bit easier.
+The crowds were thankfully bearable, at least for a very hot Spring Saturday afternoon.

-The attraction draws many foreign tourists and locals alike, as well as families with small children, so I managed to keep my profanity filter switched to “On.”
-Hey, it’s not an easy thing for me, so I feel it necessary to notate for those of us who drop “F” bombs in extremely casual conversation.
+The attraction draws many foreign tourists and locals alike, as well as families with small children.
+I managed to keep my profanity filter switched to “ON,” which not an easy thing for me.
+I feel it necessary to notate for those of us who drop “F” bombs in extremely casual conversation.

 A comfortable bed and a private bathroom are really all I need for a weekend getaway.
 As usual, I used Booking.com and yes, this is free advertising.
 I’d be more than happy to say more Booking – have your people call my people, er, call me!
 Because let’s keep it real, this is a one-woman show.